Create A Database Project From Existing SQL Database

 We can see the newly created table and record in the object explorer.
 Please open the SQL server instance from SSMS or Visual Studio.

-We can modify the objects in the database project as per our requirement and again deploy to the same database.
+We can modify the objects in the database project as per our requirement and again deploy them to the same database.
 This will not affect the existing data in the database.
-You can add or delete a column from a table or modify the stored procedure easily with database project.
-If you are working with a big team for a single application, it is easy to work collaboratively using database project.
+You can add or delete a column from a table or modify the stored procedure easily with a database project.
+If you are working with a big team for a single application, it is easy to work collaboratively using a database project.

 Conclusion

-In this post, we have created a database project from existing SQL database and added a new table to the project.
-We have added seed data to a table inside the post deployment script.
+In this post, we have created a database project from an existing SQL database and added a new table to the project.
+We have added seed data to a table inside the post-deployment script.
 We have successfully published the database project to a local SQL server.
 As I mentioned earlier, database projects are very useful to work with a big team and it is easy to perform with continuous integration and continuous delivery pipelines.
-This will reduce the headache from SQL developers to maintain updated scripts throughout the application.
+This will reduce the headache for SQL developers to maintain updated scripts throughout the application.
 Multiple people can work in the same database object and track the changes very easily.
 Please give your valuable comments on this post.

 Similar Articles